devadvance/devadvance.github.io/_posts/2019-07-09-improving-perceived-interface-responsiveness-on-public-kiosks.md

 </div>
 <figcaption class="center">The transition of the 3D map between hidden and on-screen (displayed on an interactive kiosk at Hudson Yards, New York)</figcaption>

 One variation of this technique is off-screen (or hidden) rendering.
 This is fairly common across all web development, but it becomes especially useful when applied to these assets which require more intensive processing.
 Browsers are complex applications.
-By changing the workload from rendering an asset to simply moving an already-rendered asset’s output location, we significantly reduce the number of processing paths needed to display that asset onscreen.
+By changing the workload from rendering an asset to simply moving an already-rendered asset's output location, we significantly reduce the number of processing paths needed to display that asset onscreen.

 This also forces engineers to think about asset reuse more broadly.
 The more assets can be reused in terms of both their data and rendering, the greater the perceived speed will be.
 This is covered more in depth in the next section as a broader technique.